-Section Overview: This section evaluates the support and engagement in sustainability initiatives by the medical school and/or institution.
+Section Overview: This section evaluates the support and engagement in sustainability initiatives by the institution.
 The healthcare industry is a major contributor to greenhouse gas emissions as well as pollution that harms local, regional, and global ecosystems.
 While healthcare is, by nature, a resource-intensive endeavour, the healthcare sector is well poised to lead the world to a more sustainable future.
 This will involve scrutinising every aspect of how our systems operate, from where we source our energy, to how we build our infrastructure, to what companies we invest in.
 Our medical schools, clinics, and hospitals must set the standard for sustainable practices, and show other sectors what is possible when it comes to minimising environmental impact.

 5.1.
-Does your medical school and/or institution have an Office of Sustainability?
-3 Yes, there is an Office of Sustainability with multiple full-time staff dedicated to campus sustainability.
-If the Office of Sustainability serves the entire campus, there is at least one designated staff member for sustainability at the hospital and/or medical school.
-2 There is an Office of Sustainability with one or more full-time staff dedicated to campus sustainability, but no specific staff member in charge of medical school and/or hospital sustainability.
-1 There are no salaried sustainability staff , but there is a sustainability task force or committee 0 There are no staff members or task force responsible for overseeing campus sustainability
+Does your institution have an Office of Sustainability?

+Yes, there is an Office of Sustainability with multiple full-time staff dedicated to campus sustainability.
+If the Office of Sustainability serves the entire campus, there is at least one designated staff member for sustainability at the hospital.
+(3 points)

+There is an Office of Sustainability with one or more full-time staff dedicated to campus sustainability, but no specific staff member in charge of hospital sustainability.
+(2 points)

+There are no salaried sustainability staff, but there is a sustainability task force or committee.
+(1 point)

-Score explanation: We could not identify specific salaried staff members or task force responsible for overseeing campus sustainability.
+There are no staff members or task force responsible for overseeing campus sustainability.
+(0 points)

-However, KIIT University's Sustainability/Climate Action Policy encompasses various areas, including environmental stewardship, energy efficiency, sustainable transportation, education and awareness, collaboration and partnerships, monitoring and reporting, and the goal of reaching carbon neutrality by 2050.
+Score explanation: , KIIT University's Sustainability/Climate Action Policy encompasses various areas, including environmental stewardship, energy efficiency, sustainable transportation, education and awareness, collaboration and partnerships, monitoring and reporting, and the goal of reaching carbon neutrality by 2050.
 By implementing this policy, KIIT aims to reduce their environmental impact, conserve resources, and inspire positive change within their community and beyond.